Praveenanand333/IT-2nd-yr/README.md

 - Mingw for c and c++
 - Any code editors like VScode,notepad++
-- Linux for runing os programs(you can have virtualboxx for running linux)
+- Linux for runing os programs(you can have virtualbox for running linux)